Chaitra-HR/raos-advisery-website/pages/about.md

 # Section: INTRO - WHO AM I DO, WHAT I DO & HOW I HELP

 ## Hello, I'm Chaitra

+In today's world where everything from cars to coffee mugs are available in abundance, consumers don't just look for function anymore - they're seeking out objects or businesses who stand apart by having some sort of personal meaning behind them like their favorite sports team logo or passion.

+Ever since the age of antiquity, humans have sought to create things that are not only functional but also aesthetically pleasing.
+In our current society, there is a trend for people and companies alike to want products with personality; something they can connect with on an emotional level.
+I believe in this philosophy wholeheartedly and design every project I release full of brand personality so as your prospects surf through online looking for "the perfect adviser," make sure “you’re the one”!

+So you know if you work with me are full of personality, connecting with people on an emotional level.

+I push boundaries

 # Section: PROCESS - HOW WE DO IT